-We are huge fans of getting things made —even the name of our business, Patina, comes from our hope for your photos; that they will show all the signs of being used, and loved.
-We feel strongly that images are at their best when they are printed so that you can hold them and hang them in your living spaces so they can add a little bit of happiness to your every-day.
-But we also know how daunting the task can be to know where and how to get these images printed.
-It’s the reason why we have partnered with some of the best labs in this corner of the world, so that you can print directly from your digital online gallery.
+We are huge fans of getting things made —even the name of our business, Patina, comes from the idea that your photos should be used, and loved. —We feel strongly that images are at their best when they are printed so that you can hold them and hang them in your living spaces so they can add a little bit of happiness to your every-day.
+We also know how daunting the task can be to know where and how to get these images printed.
+It’s the reason we have partnered with some of the best labs in this corner of the world, so that you can print directly from your digital online gallery.

 But once they are printed, how do you display them?
-Here’s a round up of some of the coolest ways we’ve seen for displaying and bringing your photos into your living spaces.
+Check out our roundup of the coolest ways we’ve seen couples print & display wedding photos in their home.

-One of our couples framed some little instax polariod prints taken on their wedding day and we loved this idea!
-Polariods are so fun and simple, and framing them in a little 9up collage like this looks awesome and is great way to preserve and display them.
+One of our couples framed some little Instax Polaroid prints taken on their wedding day and we loved this idea!
+Polaroids are so fun and simple, so framing them in a little 9-up collage like this looks awesome and is a unique way to preserve and display them.

 Thank-you cards are the gateway drug to printing, you can print these through your gallery and then you’ll see how nice it is to hold little prints in your hands and you’ll be itching to print more.
 Adding a photo to your card is also a fantastic way to share your images with your friends and family and thank them for being involved.

-Framing images is a great way to give them an extra level of protection from dust and damage - and a professional framing workshop can even help protect against fading and mold so that images will last for generations.
+Framing images is the best way to keep your images looking pristine —it gives them an extra level of protection from dust and damage and a professional framing workshop can even help protect against fading and mold so that images will last for generations.

 We love this option if you're wanting to hang a super large or irregular sized print for more of a poster look.
-This can often be a more option for hanging really large prints.
-In theory they hold the print with magnets, but we ended up using screws to make doubly sure the print wasn't going to fall out. ( You can buy these at Country Road) .
+This can often be a more cost-effective option for hanging large prints.
+In theory they hold the print with magnets, but we ended up using screws to make doubly sure the print wasn't going to fall out (You can buy these at Country Road).

-Calendars are practical and also a great way to help you enjoy your photos, or great to give to family as a gift.
-Show case your favourite photos year round with a new photo each month to enjoy.
+Calendars are practical and fun way to help you enjoy your photos, or great to give to family as a gift.
+Showcase your favourite photos year-round with a new photo each month to enjoy.

-Wedding photography is all about telling a story and the ultimate way to relive your wedding day is in an album, carefully designed and layed out by your photographer, to show the best photos, in the best order and with a great flow start to finish.
-But there are also loads of options available for making your own.
+Wedding photography is all about telling a story and the ultimate way to relive your wedding day is in an album, carefully designed and laid out to show the best photos, with great flow start to finish.
+We have a service to help our couples design an album and have partnered with one of the best labs in this corner of the world to ensure you can have a finely crafted album that will last generations; and for smaller and simpler photo-books there are also loads of options available online for making your own.